 What Is Grey Death?

-Over the past few months, police conducting drug seizures began noticing a peculiar new drug in addition to the heroin, prescription painkillers, fentanyl, and other opioids that have become commonplace as the opioid crisis has swept across the United States.
-Called “grey death,” the drug has been linked to several overdose deaths, most of which have been concentrated in the South.
-Georgia is a hotspot for the drug, with police in the state reportedly seizing more than 50 batches of grey death over the past several months.
-The majority of these seizures have occurred in metro Atlanta, which has been ravaged by the opioid crisis.
+Over the past few months, police conducting drug seizures began noticing a peculiar new drug.
+This is in addition to the heroin, prescription painkillers, fentanyl, and other opioids that have become commonplace.
+This is happening all while the opioid crisis is sweeping across the United States.
+Authorities link the drug “grey death,” to several overdose deaths, most of which occur in the South.
+Georgia is a hotspot for the drug.
+Police in the state reportedly seizing more than 50 batches of grey death over the past several months.
+The majority of these seizures occur in metro Atlanta, which has undergone serious affects by the opioid crisis.
 More recently, police in Ohio, Pennsylvania, and Alabama have confirmed the presence of grey death in those states as well.

 There is no easy answer to the question of what grey death is.
-Authorities have been perplexed by the presence of the drug, and toxicology studies are still underway.
+The presence of the drug perplex authorities, and toxicology studies are still underway.
 Samples taken from different drug seizures have yielded a different cocktail of opioids, all with the same characteristic grey appearance.
 Grey death may include heroin, fentanyl, the designer drug U-47700 (sometimes called “pink”), the elephant tranquilizer carfentanyl, and other compounds resembling fentanyl.
 Each of these drugs is present in relatively low concentrations.
 However, fentanyl is 50 times more powerful than morphine, and other drugs may be even stronger than fentanyl.
 As a result, even tiny amounts of these compounds can be lethal.

 What Makes Grey Death So Deadly?

 Grey death varies in consistency from batch to batch.
 In general, it looks like a concrete mixture with a pale grey appearance.
 However, even the grey color has caused consternation among drug experts.
-According to a forensic chemist at the Georgia Bureau of Investigation, it is unclear what makes grey death grey, as “nothing in and of itself should be that color.”
+According to a forensic chemist at the Georgia Bureau of Investigation, it is unclear what makes grey death grey.
+They’ve added that “nothing in and of itself should be that color.”
 What authorities do know is that the drug is extraordinarily dangerous and may lead to a spike in opioid overdose deaths.

 Users of grey death can swallow, smoke, inject, or snort the drug.
 Each route of administration varies in how immediately the drug takes effect.
 However, the effects are similar: feelings of euphoria, numbing, lowered heart rate, slowed respiration, and constipation.
 Because of the high addictive potential of the components of grey death, individuals suffering from opioid dependence may try the drug to satisfy their intense drug cravings.